bank-vaults/bank-vaults.dev/README.md

-This repository contains the source code of the official [Bank-Vaults](https://github.com/banzaicloud/bank-vaults) documentation.
-To read the documentation, visit the [Bank-Vaults documentation page](https://banzaicloud.com/docs/bank-vaults/)
+This repository contains the source code of the official [Bank-Vaults](https://github.com/bank-vaults/bank-vaults) documentation.
+To read the documentation, visit the [Bank-Vaults documentation page](https://bank-vaults.github.io)

 If you find an error, feel free to send a pull request.

-**Bank-Vaults** is a core building block of the [Banzai Cloud Pipeline](https://banzaicloud.com/products/pipeline) platform.

 ## License